 We connect a strain gage on one of the STG inputs of our SIRIUS.

 A "tuning fork" is normally used for tuning the instruments of an orchestra.
 It is tuned to 440Hz, which is the standard pitch (note 'a').
-In our demo tool a quarter bridge strain gauge with either 120 or 350 ohms resistance (is marked on the connector) is mounted on the steel, therefore we can measure the strain of the vibrations.
+In our demo tool, a quarter bridge strain gage with either 120 or 350 ohms resistance (is marked on the connector) is mounted on the steel, therefore we can measure the strain of the vibrations.

-On the right side (Sensor settings), we select Physical quantity “Strain” or “Stress” and the unit.
-As the TEDS tab is shown, we see that this sensor is already equipped with TEDS chip, and all the settings are read from it automatically.
+On the right side - Sensor settings, we select Physical quantity Strain or Stress and the unit.
+If you have a sensor with a TEDS chip, and all the settings are read from it automatically.

 So, the sample rate is still fine with 20 kHz.

 Go again to "Storing", specify a filename, e.g. "tuning_fork_measurement".
 Then click "Store".

 Now we switch to the Custom... display and add the Scope widget to it.
 Maximize it over the whole screen.

 Image 16: Add a Scope widget Image 17: Scope display can be randomly adjusted

 Switch to the Scope screen.
 Hit the tuning fork, that we have an oscillating signal, then click the y-axis label for min/max scaling.

 Set the trigger to Auto, in the properties of the left.
 Move the trigger level up- or downwards with the mouse, until you get a triggered image.